 The goal of the Public Participation Plan is to ensure that applicants pursue early and effective public participation in conjunction with their land use petition request.
 Several notification tools are outlined below so that as many people can be made aware of, and involved, as possible.
 We encourage the applicant to not only reach out before an application is filed, but throughout the process as well.

-A Public Participation (neighborhood) meeting is required before a Land Use application (comprehensive plan amendment, rezoning, SLUP) can be submitted.
+A Public Participation (neighborhood) meeting is required before a Land Use application (comprehensive plan amendment, rezoning, SLUP, major modification) can be submitted.
 The applicant is responsible for scheduling the neighborhood meeting, hosting the meeting, taking meeting minutes, circulating a sign-in-sheet, and preparing a Public Participation Plan Report that outlines the questions/concerns/comments made at the meeting and the applicant’s responses.
 Supporting materials related to the Public Participation meeting are required to be submitted with your Land Use Case application.
 Failure to comply will result in an incomplete application, which will not be accepted.

 Public Participation Meeting Requirements: